-(Joint with the Biochemistry department at central site MFT)
+(Joint with the Biochemistry department at ORC)

 TPMT (Thiopurine S-Methyltransferase) catalyses the rate-limiting enzymatic step in the breakdown and excretion of immunosuppressive and chemotherapeutic drugs including Azathioprine and 6-Mercaptopurine.
 Drugs based on these compounds are used in the treatment of conditions including autoimmune disorders such as Crohn’s disease and rheumatoid arthritis, organ transplant recipients, and in acute lymphoblastic leukaemia.